ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 ---

-This document provides an overview of how to deploy a Bedrock node.
+This document provides an overview of how to deploy an OP node.
 To learn more about how Bedrock itself works and its motivations, please see [the specs on GitHub](https://github.com/ethereum-optimism/optimism/tree/65ec61dde94ffa93342728d324fecf474d228e1f/specs).

-This document is designed to be a general overview of how to deploy a Bedrock node.
+If you want to skip ahead to building and running a node from source, please see [Building a Node from Source](../nodes/intro.md)

 ## Deployment Overview